 - SaaS (CloudPay)

 - enterprise software (Talgentra, now part of Experian Decision Analytics);

 - speech recognition-based IVR solutions (SRC Telecom, now part of Syntellect);

 - secure electronic payments (Thales e-Transactions, now part of Hypercom); and

 - high-tech R&D in the areas of artificial intelligence and machine perception (Canon).

-Even though I'm not too hung up re job titles, my business card (what a quaint concept!) typically contains words like: CTO, VP Engineering, Technical Director, Head of Development, etc. No matter what I'm called, I'm usually found doing one or more of the following:
+Even though I'm not too hung up re job titles, my business card (not that I have one!) typically contains words like: CTO, VP Engineering, Head of Development, Director of Engineering, etc. No matter what I'm called, I'm usually found doing one or more of the following: